 At 6:54 I started to clear the table.
 As I stood up I thought, hmmm… my throat feels sore.

 Two hours later I had pain in my chest and a cough.
 Before bedtime the cough became progressively congested.
-I felt like I’d been beat up.
+I felt like I’d been beaten up.

 So that’s when you know you have the flu.
 Sudden onset, body ache, chills, fever, sore throat, runny nose, cough.
 The whole nine yards.